ldomb/ansible-role-sat6register/README.md

 ## Dependencies

-For the admin password you will need to generate a vault_admin_pass and place the encrypted password in the groups_vars/all/vault files
+For the admin password you will need to generate a vault_admin_pass and place the encrypted password in group_vars/all/vault

 ## Example Playbook